Skip to main content Skip to section navigation

 An official website of the United States government

-As a Platform as a Service, cloud.gov is responsible for maintenance and security of the cloud.gov platform.
+As a Platform as a Service, Cloud.gov is responsible for maintenance and security of the Cloud.gov platform.
 Customers are responsible for maintenance and security of their custom code running on the platform.

 Here’s a chart to illustrate this in three example use cases: